vmware-tanzu/velero/design/restore-hooks.md

 Failed hooks with `onError: Continue` will appear in the Restore log but will not affect the status of the parent Restore.
 Failed hooks with `onError: Fail` will cause the parent Restore to have status Partially Failed.

+If initContainers are specified for a pod, Velero will inject the containers into the beginning of the pod's initContainers list.
+If a restic initContainer is also being injected, the restore initContainers will be injected directly after the restic initContainer.
+The restore will use a RestoreItemAction to inject the initContainers.
+Stdout and stderr of the restore initContainers will not be added to the Restore logs.
+InitContainers that fail will not affect the parent Restore's status.

 ## Alternatives Considered

 Wait for all restored Pods to report Ready, then execute the first hook in all applicable Pods simultaneously, then proceed to the next hook, etc.